renliangfeng/sail4j-iiq-idn/README.md

 > [!NOTE]
-> **New Version 1.3 is released.**
+> New Version 1.3 is released.

 > [!IMPORTANT]
-> **Important Notice: If you upgrade from old version to new version 1.3, make sure you upgrade the javaparser-core jar from 3.18.0 to 3.25.10 as well.
+> If you upgrade from old version to new version 1.3, make sure you upgrade the javaparser-core jar from 3.18.0 to 3.25.10 as well.
 Sail4j 1.3 does not work with javaparser-core-3.18.0.jar.
-You need to manually replace javaparser-core-3.18.0.jar with javaparser-core-3.25.10.jar if you are using Sail4j with SSB.
-However, if you use Sail4j with Maven, the javaparser-core version upgrade will be handled automatically.**
+If you are using Sail4j with SSB, you need to manually replace javaparser-core-3.18.0.jar with javaparser-core-3.25.10.jar.
+However, if you use Sail4j with Maven, then javaparser-core version upgrade will be handled automatically.

 # About Sail4j